debootdevs/deboot/docs/docs/build.md

 make BEE_VERSION=$VERSION install
 ```

-where `$VERSION` is set to the latest version of the bee node as indicated by its git tag e.g. `VERSION=1.18.2`.
+where `$VERSION` should be set to the latest version of the Swarm bee node as indicated by its git tag e.g. `VERSION=1.18.2`.

 The main build artefacts are:

 ```sh
 ./build/boot.img      # bootable image which may be flashed to a USB drive